Chicago releases graphic video of police shooting 13-year-old boy | Law-Order

 Chicago releases graphic video of police shooting 13-year-old boy

-Chicago officials on Thursday released to the public graphic body-camera video footage showing a policeman shooting and killing a 13-year-old boy who appeared to have his hands raised in an alley more than two weeks ago.
-The nine-minute video began by showing an unidentified police officer getting out of his squad car and running after Adam Toledo in an alley at 2:30 a.m. on March 29 in Little Village, a neighborhood on the city’s West Side.
+Chicago officials on Thursday released to the public a graphic body-camera video showing a policeman shooting and killing a 13-year-old boy while he appeared to be raising his hands in an alley more than two weeks ago.
+The nine-minute video from Chicago officer Eric Stillman's body camera showed the 34-year-old white policeman getting out of his squad car and running after Adam Toledo in an alley at 2:30 a.m. on March 29 in Little Village, a Mexican neighborhood on the city’s West Side.

-The body-camera video from the officer then showed him yelling "stop" to Toledo before he caught up to him and ordered him to show him his hands.
-Toledo appeared to raise his hands right before the officer fired one shot and then immediately ran to the boy as he fell to the ground.
+The video then showed Stillman yelling "stop" to Toledo before he caught up to him and ordered him to show him his hands.
+Toledo appeared to raise his hands right before Stillman fired one shot and then immediately ran to the boy as he fell to the ground.
 "Shots fired, shots fired.
 Get an ambulance over here now," the policeman is heard saying in the video.

-"Stay with me, stay with me" the officer said.
+"Stay with me, stay with me" Stillman said.
 "Somebody bring the medical kit now!"
 The Chicago Police Department said immediately following the incident that Toledo had a gun in his hand.

-It is unclear in the video whether he did at the time of the shooting.
+The department released part of the same video on its website on Thursday.
+On it, the department placed an arrow on a still frame, pointing to what appeared to be a handgun in Toledo's right hand before Stillman opened fire.
+"838 milliseconds between gun shown in hand and single shot," the police department said in a caption.
+An attorney for the family, Adeena Weiss Ortiz, said during a news conference after the release of the video that Toledo complied with Stillman's orders, dropped his weapon and turned around before the officer opened fire.

+"I don't know if the officer had enough time or not.
+All I know is the officer is trained to not shoot an unarmed individual," she said.
+Ortiz also said the Toledo family found some solace and comfort to see the video of their son in his last moments.

 “We pray that for the sake of our city, people remain peaceful to honor Adam’s memory and work constructively to promote reform," the family said.